chornberger-c2c/kino/README.md

 This is integrated to Google Cloud Run and hosts my personal website.

-For the article on the topic "flexible docker entrypoint", please see:
+For the article on the topic "flexible Docker entrypoint", please see:

 https://www.camptocamp.com/en/news-events/flexible-docker-entrypoints-scripts